-4. SOLUTION OVERVIEW
+3. OASISPLUS SOLUTION OVERVIEW

-The Earthquake Business Continuity Solution described here is OASIS PlusTM from Kinemetrics, Inc. and provides a framework that will control economic impact, protect access to services, minimize downtime, and reinforce communications.
-The solution is based on four key areas: Monitoring, Alarm System, Emergency Response, and Communications.
-Figure 3.
+The Earthquake Business Continuity Solution described here is OasisPlus from Kinemetrics, Inc. and provides the tools and information needed to control impact, minimize downtime, and reinforce crisis management with effective communications before, during, and after an earthquake, see Figure 3.
+The solution is based on four key areas: Monitoring, Alarm System, Rapid Post-Event assessment, and a Novel Communication Platform.

+3.1 Monitoring